Worth Their Salt

 Basic pay for captains was $40 per month, plus a subsistence allowance.
 Meriwether Lewis received a total of $2,776.22, including $893.64 subsistence, for 47 months and two days, beginning April 1, 1803, and ending with his resignation from his commission on March 2, 1807.
 He was also given 1,600 acres of land.

-1. The federal Land Act of 1804 established the value of western public lands at a minimum of $1.64 per acre, down from the previous price of $2.00.
+2. The federal Land Act of 1804 established the value of western public lands at a minimum of $1.64 per acre, down from the previous price of $2.00.
+In modern terms, one acre of land is equal to about nine-tenths of the area of a football field.